ITSM trends: what is employee experience?

 Employee journey mapping

-Towards Employee engagement
+Towards employee engagement

-If you offer a consistently good employee experience, you end up with the holy grail of the modern organization: engaged employees.
+If you offer a consistently good employee experience, you’ll end up with the holy grail of the modern organization: engaged employees.
 As this infographic shows, companies with highly engaged employees perform better on various levels.
 They’re more profitable, get higher customer satisfaction scores, and generally outperform their competitors.

-Want to know more about Employee experience, a.k.a.
-Workforce enablement?
+Want to know more about employee experience, a.k.a. workforce enablement?
 Check out this e-book for some background information and tips on how to get started.